 This scholarship/grant is for new students only.
-Award amounts are based on date of registration, housing selection per semester and incoming GPA: Freshman must have a minimum incoming 2.75 GPA (un-weighted) and transfer students (24 or more transfer credits) must have a minimum 2.25 cumulative GPA.
+Award amounts are based on date of registration, housing selection per semester and incoming GPA: Direct students must have a minimum incoming 2.75 GPA (un-weighted) and Indirect students (24 or more transfer credits) must have a minimum 2.25 cumulative GPA.

-Once awarded, students must maintain a 2.5 GPA to retain this Scholarship.
+Once awarded, students must maintain a 2.75 GPA and maintain continuous full-time enrollment to retain this Scholarship.